 - Any necessary approvals and/or permissions from other agencies (i.e. Niagara Regional Planning and Development Services, the Niagara Peninsula Conservation Authority (NPCA), the Town's Environmental Advisory Committee (EAC) etc.).

-In order to complete the drawings to the satisfaction of the OBC & the Town of Fort Erie's Planning & Development Services Department, it may be beneficial that you seek the assistance of a professional (i.e. Designer or Architect).
+In order to complete the drawings to the satisfaction of the OBC & the Town of Fort Erie's Building Services Department, it may be beneficial that you seek the assistance of a professional (i.e. Building Designer or Architect).
 Their familiarity with the OBC requirements, drawing detail & design will prove useful.

 Please refer to the sample drawing and ensure that the drawings proposed for submission match or exceed the level of detail.
 Please note that the sample drawing is strictly intended to be used as an example only.

 - Accessory Buildings: $0.44 per sq.ft

 The information provided is intended to assist & guide the Building Permit process.
 Regulations & fees are subject to change, therefore, please contact and consult the Building Department Staff.

 The Municipal Protection Deposit is required to ensure that the road allowances, boulevards, curbs, sidewalks, culverts etc., are kept clean & not damaged during construction & installation.